TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/world.rst

 *Coast · Archipelago · Seafarers · Pirates · Trade · Pleasures · Valleys · Haunted Forests*

-Use the :hoverxref:`Argossean names <argos-names>` for naming characters and places from Argos.
+Use the :hoverxref:`Argossian names <argos-names>` for naming characters and places from Argos.

 .. _homeland-atlantis: